Skip to main content

 By sending an AssignConsumerKey transaction, validators are able to indicate which consensus key they will be using to validate a consumer chain.
 On receiving the transaction, if the key assignment is valid, the provider will use the assigned consensus key when it sends future voting power updates to the consumer that involve the validator.

-Key assignment is handled only by the provider chain - the consumer chains are not aware of the fact that different consensus keys represent the same validator entity.
+Note that key assignment is handled only by the provider chain - the consumer chains are not aware of the fact that different consensus keys represent the same validator entity.

 Rules

-• validator A cannot assign consumer key K to consumer chain X if there is already a validator B (B!=A) using K on the provider
+• Validator A cannot assign consumer key K to consumer chain X if there is already a validator B (B!=A) using K on the provider.

-• validator A cannot assign consumer key K to consumer chain X if there is already a validator B using K on X
+• Validator A cannot assign consumer key K to consumer chain X if there is already a validator B using K on X.

-• a new validator on the provider cannot use a consensus key K if K is already used by any validator on any consumer chain
+• A new validator on the provider cannot use a consensus key K if K is already used by any validator on any consumer chain.

 Adding a key